mfarache/jekyll-now/_posts/2017-6-13-Introduction-Kubernetes-compared-Swarm.md

 Supervise pods that have a finite lifetime.

 ## Replica Sets
-Responsable of keeping a number of pods running ( spinning up & down pods to reach the target).
+Responsible for keeping a number of pods running ( spinning up & down pods to reach the target).
 Replica sets allow defining scaling strategies grouping by label selectors, canary deployment or autoscaling based on cpu usage.

 So what really seems interesting is the feature one replica sets.
 Let´s see some examples which are self-explanatory.